-At WWDC 2021, Apple officially added support for spatial audio with Dolby Atmos for Apple Music.
+At WWDC 2021 (Apple’s annual Worldwide Developers Conference), Apple officially added support for spatial audio with Dolby Atmos Music for Apple Music.
+It quickly became a popular format among consumers, too: Apple estimates that by February 2022, playback of spatial audio tracks had quadrupled from just a few months prior as people experimented with the format.
 But what exactly is spatial audio?
 How is it different from (or the same as) Dolby Atmos?
 And what kind of audio equipment do you need to listen to it?

 There’s a lot of ground to cover, and some of it is a bit technical, but we’re going to break it all down in easy-to-understand terms.
 You’ll be a spatial audio expert in minutes, and you’ll know exactly how to access this growing trend in movie and music streaming.